Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: Instantaneous
 You raise a palm and fire blooms forth, exploding in a radius 2 *(3m)* sphere centered on a point within 1 *(1.5m)* of you.
-You and each other creature in the area are pushed 2 *(3m)* away from the explosion’s origin, then must make a DEX Save.
+You and each other creature in the area are pushed 2 *(3m)* away from the explosion's origin, then must make a DEX Save.
 On a failed save, a creature takes 6d6 fire plus 2d8 Thunder damage, or half as much damage on a success.
 A creature that fails this Save by 5 or more is knocked [prone](conditions.md#prone), additionally.
 - **Classes**: Sorcerer, Wizard